orjpap/MenoumeSpiti-MovementSMS/README.md

 $: pod install
 ```

 After the installation is complete open MenoumeSpiti-MovementSMS.xcworkspace in XCode, press build and it should run.
+(You need XCode > 11)